Rouget's rail

 Rouget's rail (Rougetius rougetii) is a species of bird in the family Rallidae.
 It is the only member of the genus Rougetius.
 It is found in Eritrea and Ethiopia.

+Description

+Rouget's rail is about 30 cm long.
+In coloration, it has olive brown back, and cinnamon-rufous underside.
+Sexes are alike.
+One female and male weighed 170 g and 220 g, respectively.

-Habitat
+Habitat and distribution

-Its natural habitats are subtropical or tropical high-altitude shrubland, subtropical or tropical high-altitude grassland, rivers, swamps, freshwater marshes, pastureland, rural gardens, and urban areas.

-It is threatened by habitat loss.
+It inhabits the Ethiopian and Eritrean highlands at 2000–4100 m where it frequents moorland, grassland, and marshy areas.